MojeCvicneProgramy/Favorite-Websites-Launcher/README.md

 # Favorite-Websites-Launcher
-Python, SQLite3 program for creating shortcut for favorite websites to lunch them quickly
+Python, SQLite3 program for creating shortcuts of favorite websites to launch them quickly